-Early on in my education with kettlebells, I would hear occasional stories about people who followed a pressing-intensive program (Right of Passage or Return of the Kettlebell, for example) and when these people returned to pull-ups, they either matched a previous personal record or improved on that PR.
+Early on in my education with kettlebells, I would hear occasional stories about people who followed a pressing-intensive program (Rite of Passage or Return of the Kettlebell, for example) and when these people returned to pull-ups, they either matched a previous personal record or improved on that PR.
 Given that these people had dialed their pull-up work way down in favor of pressing, these stories made me curious.

 Then there would be an occasional story about the exact opposite—someone doing a pull-dominant program whose pressing numbers either stayed the same or improved.
 Again, these made me curious.

 With what I had learned about training and how the body adapted to stress, I was very curious about this.
 As I got deeper into my education with the kettlebell, I found out these were not random instances, and actually were frequent enough occurrences that they were categorized as the WTH (What the Hell) Effect—“happens all the time, but we aren’t sure exactly why.”

 Like many times in life, that explanation was not enough for me.